antvis/G6/examples/net/radialLayout/index.en.md

 order: 3
 ---

-Radial Layout will place the nodes to the concentric circles around the focusNode according to the shortest path length to focus nodes.
+Radial Layout will place the nodes to the concentric circles around the `focusNode` according to the shortest path length to `focusNode`.

 ## Usage